rcy0228/azure-spring-cloud-training/10-blue-green-deployment/README.md

    > **{"city":"Paris, France","description":"It's always sunny on Azure Spring Cloud","icon":"weather-sunny"}**

-   > **Note**: we're not testing the green deployment through the `gateway` application.
+   > **Note**: We're not testing the green deployment through the `gateway` application.
 The purpose of a green deployment is to test changes to a microservice before routing production traffic to it.
 Therefore, if you access `weather-service` through the public Gateway URL, as you did in exercise 8, you will be routed to the original version of the service.

 ---